AOL, Microsoft lure advertisers with TV-style shows

 Another hurdle is that the money that presenters make from the NewFronts is not tracked by the Internet Advertising Bureau which hosts the event.

-Ari Bluman, chief digital investment officer of GroupM, the media buying arm of WPP (WPP.L), notes the TV industry's annual showcase for advertisers exists because they can only buy so many commercial spots on TV, whereas this is not an issue online.
+Ari Bluman, chief digital investment officer of GroupM, the media buying arm of WPP, notes the TV industry's annual showcase for advertisers exists because they can only buy so many commercial spots on TV, whereas this is not an issue online.

 However, it may take some time before online shows become mainstream enough to draw big ad dollars.